Naujan-et-Postiac

 Naujan-et-Postiac (/fr/; Naujan e Postiac) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.

-At 35 km from Bordeaux, 6 km south of the river Dordogne.
+The commune is located in the Entre-Deux-Mers wine-growing region, 35 km from Bordeaux and 6 km south of the river Dordogne.

-A nice area of the Entre-Deux-Mers region (between the two rivers of Dordogne and Garonne), where the vineyard is still very important, as it is less and less in the southern direction.

-It has nice rural architecture, well kept in the traditional style make the most part of religious and housing buildings, as of the several châteaux in the wine business.
-The woods and small valleys are still enough in the countryside view to allow a charm near exception if it were not also a quality of so many other villages of the area.
+The town is denoted by its rural architecture, where the most part of residential and religious buildings are maintained in the traditional style.

 The present administrative and geographical situation of the commune comes from the association of two villages and their dependencies before the French Revolution, and the confirmation in the new national organization created in 1802.
 The church of the village of Postiac, which became then private property is slowly disappearing under growing trees.

 Geography

 Location

-Naujan-et-Postiac is a commune in the far south of the former canton of Branne, the new canton of Côteaux de Dordogne, and the arrondissement of Libourne, bordering the former canton of Targon, the new canton of Entre-deux-Mers, and the arrondissement of Langon.
+Naujan-et-Postiac is a commune in the far south of the former canton of Branne, the new canton of Les Côteaux de Dordogne, and the arrondissement of Libourne, bordering the former canton of Targon, the new canton of Entre-deux-Mers, and the arrondissement of Langon.

-The settlement is largely scattered, as in most communes in the region, with numerous hamlets, outlying settlements, and localities, whose activity is obviously linked to agriculture.
+The settlement is largely scattered, as in most communes in the region, with numerous hamlets, outlying settlements, and localities, whose activity is linked to agriculture.

 A small tributary of the Dordogne, the Engranne, itself swollen by an estey, separates the commune from its neighbor, Jugazan.

 The commune is located 35 km east of Bordeaux, the departmental capital, 18 km south-southeast of Libourne, the arrondissement capital, and 6 km south of Branne, the seat of the Brannais community of communes.